enaburekhan/calculator-app/README.md

 **To get this project set up on your local machine, follow these simple steps:**

-1. Clone this project: git clone https://github.com/enaburekhan/Calculator.git
+1. Clone this project: git clone https://github.com/enaburekhan/calculator-app.git
-2. Cd into the cloned directory called Calculator
+2. Cd into the cloned directory
-3. run create-react-app calculator-app
-4. Cd into calculator-app
-5. run npm run start
+3. run npm run start

 ## Author Details: